-LAFS Library provides guidance to LAFS faculty, staff, and students using copyrighted works in their research and educational endeavors.
-This guide and any linked content is intended to provide general information about copyright ans does not constitute legal advice.
+The LAFS Library provides guidance to LAFS faculty, staff, and students using copyrighted works in their research and educational endeavors.
+This guide and any linked content are intended to provide general information about copyright and do not constitute legal advice.

 Copyright offers exclusive rights to the creators of expressive works.
 These rights include: